Skip to content

 coordinates.tsmapTargetToGridCell(x, y, roomWidth, roomDepth) maps room-space coordinates to fractional grid cell position (room centered horizontally). rawToFovPct() maps raw sensor coords to FOV percentages for the wizard. getSmoothedValue() provides 1-second rolling median for capture smoothing.

-room-geometry.tscomputeSensorFov(perspective) derives sensor position and look-direction in room-space from the perspective transform. isCellInSensorRange(col, row, fov, roomWidth, maxRangeMm) checks whether a cell falls within the 120° FOV cone and max range — used by <epp-grid> to render out-of-range cells with a cross-hatched pattern and block painting. autoDetectionRange() computes range from the furthest room cell.
+room-geometry.tscomputeSensorFov(perspective) derives sensor position and look-direction in room-space from the perspective transform. isCellInSensorRange(col, row, fov, roomWidth, maxRangeMm) distinguishes cells outside the 120° FOV cone from cells beyond the configured max range — <epp-grid> darkens the former and cross-hatches the latter, and both block painting. autoDetectionRange() computes range from the furthest room cell.

 Local Zone Engine Replica (lib/zone-engine.ts)